task-proxemics/XLeRobot/docs/source/hardware/getting_started/assemble.md

 - Connect the extended 5264 **motor cable** from **the Lekiwi base** to **one of the SO101 arms** (this makes the base and the arm as Lekiwi).
 - Connect the 2 **USB-C to USB-A** **data cables** from 2 **motor control board** to **Rasberry Pi** (2 USB-A slots left for the cameras).
 - Connect all 3 **power cables**: 2 **USB-C to DC(12V)** from 2 **motor control board** and 1 **USB-C to USB-C** from **Rasberry Pi**, to the fast charging section of the power supply.
 Each slot provides up to 100W power when charging simultaneously, which is tested sufficient for 12V version operation.

+### 🔋 Place the Battery 🛒

+- Anywhere you like on the middle or lower level of the cart to maintain a low center of mass.
+The battery has an anti-slip bottom so it won't easily silde during normal operations.
+- Maintain placed upright for safety.
+- Just in case you also accidentally throw the battery manual away, [here it is](https://github.com/Vector-Wangel/XLeRobot/blob/main/others/Manual_Anker_SOLIX_C300_DC_Portable_Power_Station.pdf).

 ```{important}
 In order to protect the motor control board, make sure to connect the power cables last.
 And always disconnect the power cables when plugging/unplugging other cables.